Gur212/LLM-Project/README.md

 ## Hyperparameters
 I used Optuna to finetune the hyperparameters for the trained model.
 To keep compute requirements down I optimised learning rate, batch size and number of epochs.
-Learning rate and number of epochs were the most important out of the three I tested.
+Learning rate and number of epochs were the most important out of the three I tested, causing a larger variance of scores.
+A higher number of epochs always resulted in better scores, but came at the cost of taking much longer to complete.
+Within the range I tested, a higher learning rate also yielded better results when all else was equivalent.
+This means that I could likely improve results by expanding the search space further.

 ## Model
 The [model](https://huggingface.co/Gur212/LHL_LLM_Project) is available to use on HuggingFace.